 Moran’s mother agreed, noting their son has a long history of a natural punk attitude.

-“I suppose he always showed signs of prodigy,” recounted Trisha Moran of her son.
+“I suppose he always showed signs of being a natural punk,” recounted Trisha Moran of her son.
 “He shit his pants a lot, and sometimes, he’d just scream all night instead of sleeping.
 From his earliest birthday parties, the way he’d throw up his food and pee on his biggest fans seemed very GG Allin-inspired.”

 One of Moran’s earliest backers was Philadelphia scene legend Bob Cunt.